subedihimal/AirBnb-node/README.md

-Booking service for airbnb clone
+Hotel service for airbnb clone